stamen/atom-cartodb/README.md

 CartoDB basemaps can be found on
 [GitHub at stamen/cartodb-basemaps](https://github.com/stamen/cartodb-basemaps).

+To open the preview pane, open the _Command Palette_ (⇧⌘P) and enter some variation on "Cartodb: Preview".

 ## Configuration

 Before use, you'll need to provide your CartoDB username and add an API key.